 We are changing the way that we teach spelling this academic year.
 There will be more details sent out at the start of term.

 This term we will be concentrating on ensuring that we are confident using the four rules of operation, addition, subtraction, multiplication and division.
 We will be honing our mental skills as well as looking at when we need to written methods.
 Look at the homework part of the website for ' How to' videos to help you.

 Being fluent with our tables will really help us, so we shall continue our weeking Rainbow Tables challenge.

 Art and Design Technology

-In French we will be practising our vocabulary to learn about different places in France.
+In French we will be practising our vocabulary to learn talk about our families.

-Mr Kelly is continuing to take PE on Wednesday, he will be taking games outdoors.
-Our second PE session will be gymnatics on a Thursday morning.
+On Wednesday we will be swimming for 6 weeks.
+This will be taken by Mr Hutchings and Mr Kelly..
+Our second PE session delivered by S4YC on Tuesday.
 Make sure that you have PE kit in school on these days.
 While the weather is colder make sure you have a hat, gloves and a water bottle.
 Please make sure that all your kit is clearly labelled with your name.

 This year a schools direct student, Mrs Jones, will be working alongside me in Rhinos class.
 Miss Phillips will de delivering Music and PE will be delivered by Mr Kelly and S4YC.